BrendanJohn/e28/independent-study/README.md

-# Vue.js versus React Pros and cons, key benefits and drawbacks of each
+# Vue.js versus React: key benefits, drawbacks and essential use cases of each

 ## Common features of React and Vue.js
 Each is a javascript library used primarily in front-end development